mmlacak/crochess/docs/source/libcc/ccpath.rst

     Node containing path segment, and links to other nodes in a path tree.

+    First step in a root node is initial position of a piece.
+Second step either in root node or otherwise might be repositioning.

     Forking :term:`path`\s are introduced by single :c:member:`fork` path; all other possible :term:`path`\s after the same e.g. divergence are then linked by :c:member:`alt`.